 Internal Exclusion: Internal exclusion is when a pupil is excluded from the rest of the school and must work away from their class for a fixed amount of time.
 This will be in a different classroom.
-An internal exclusion is a discretionary measure, where a pupil's behaviour is escalating and more serious measures need to be taken but there are not yet grounds for a fixed-term exclusion/suspension.
+An internal exclusion is a discretionary measure, where a pupil's behaviour is escalating and more serious measures need to be taken but there are not yet grounds for a suspension.

-Fixed-Term Exclusion/Suspension: A fixed-term exclusion/suspension is when a child is excluded from school and must remain home for a fixed amount of time.
+Suspension: A suspension is when a child is excluded from school and must remain home for a fixed amount of time.
 This should be for the shortest time necessary to ensure minimal disruption to the child's education, whilst mindful of the seriousness of the breach of policy.